Meet The Physiotherapists and Complementary Therapists

 SPORTS MASSAGE THERAPIST:

-Rhian is a final year MSc Physiotherapy student at Queen Margaret University, Edinburgh with an ITEC Accredited Level 3 Diploma in Sports Massage and has also completed an adapted Tai Chi exercises for Physiotherapy course.
+Rhian has recently qualified as a physiotherapist from Queen Margaret University, Edinburgh.
+She currently works at County Physio as a Sports Massage Thrapist with an ITEC Accredited Level 3 Diploma in Sports Massage and has also completed an adapted Tai Chi exercises for Physiotherapy course.

 Rhian originally trained as a Biologist and gained a PhD in biodiversity at the Natural History Museum.